thunderrabbit/barefoot_rob/content/events/2024/07/05connection-circle-for-conscious-men-and-women.en.md

 This ceremonial gathering is capped at 11 conscious souls who are up for an intimate evening of loving connection and divine union.

+**Here's what previous participants have to say...**

+*"Thank you so much to Jess and Rob for this enlightening and transformative Connection Circle:*
+*For Conscious Men & Women.
+After integrating the healing I was led to empowering insights and* *clarity which enabled me to release limiting beliefs in relation to self worth and guilt;* *release connections unaligned with my authentic self; and take inspired action aligned with my soul."*

+-- Josephine

+*"Thank you for a wonderful evening.
+I felt really good and the next day I had a beautiful day with* *friends and loved ones.
+And even though I've had a lot of dreams they are not distressing like* *they've been in the past.
+I feel in a good place."*

+-- April Fischer

 **What To Bring?**

 * Pen and journal